-He said that technically it was feasible to carry even more than ership of more than one radio sta- three programs, but that noise became a factor as the number of Dr. Armstrong said that credit programs was multiplied on the by years in communications.
-Dr. Armstrong noted, however, petition with both television and he said, overcomes this problem. would permit placement of micro-Technically, the system can be phones at different points in a described as "frequency modula-tion within frequency modula-" the sound from a number of points.
+He said that technically it was fezsible to carry even more than three programs, but that noise became a factor as the number of Dr. Armstrong said that credit programs was multiplied on the broadcasters, now caught in com-Dr. Armstrong noted, however, petition with both television and he said, overcomes this problem. |would permit placement of micro-Technically, the system can be phones at different points in a described as "frequency modula-tion within frequency modulation." the sound from a number of points.
 At the broadcasting station an FM With the use of two loudspeakers hears through both ears if actually At the receiver the initial FM attending a recital.
-Such binaural signal is first "demodulated"-or transmission up to now, he said, nical paper on his multiplex broad-A third signal could be contained casting system is scheduled for within either the first or second delivery before the Institute of ON October 13, Major Armstrong, assisted by John Bose, delivered a highly significant paper on multiplex FM transmission before a joint meeting of the Radio Club of America and the Audio Engineering Society at Columbia University.
-This was accompanied by a striking demonstration of reception from station KE2XCC at Alpine, N. J., and tape recordings made under test conditions.
+Such binaural signal is first "demodulated"-or transmission up to now, he said, converted back into sound.
+At this has required use of either two FM point the second signal is beyond stations or a combination of FM